Christof/vim_tips/vim_tips.md

 ## Files

+The `:edit {filepath}` command opens a file for editing.
+It accepts absolute and relative paths.
+Tab completion also works for the paths.
+The `%` symbol expands to the filepath of the active buffer, `%:h` __re__ `%%` expands only to the path of the active buffer.

 The `:ls` command shows all loaded buffers in the Buffer list. `%` indicates the visible buffer and `#` shows the alternate buffer.
 We can quickly switch between these two buffers by pressing `<C-^>`. `:bprev`,